 Challenging CQC Inspection Reports

 Despite challenging a draft inspection report, providers can still sometimes remain unhappy with the outcome of the factual accuracy process and be given a rating that they disagree with.
-In that situation, a provider can request a review of CQC’s rating decision and we can help you to do that.
+In that situation, a provider can request a review of CQC’s rating decision.

 Our Healthcare Team is a dedicated group of lawyers who can provide you with concise, comprehensive and practical advice.
 Our qualified and experienced solicitors will be happy to assist you.